cjams/whispertux/README.md

 - Create the necessary udev rule for `/dev/uinput` access
 - Reload udev rules

-You may need to log out and back in for group changes to take effect.
+You may need to log out and back in or reboot for group changes to take effect.

 Verify ydotoold service status: